Category: Her Space

 I can show you how.

-Before you can handle her need for space like a pro, you need to understand the difference between physical space and emotional space.
+Before you can handle her need for space without making matters worse, you need to understand the difference between physical space and emotional space.

 Stick with me, because by the end of this, you’ll have a game plan that could turn your marriage around for good.
 I explain more in this 4-minute video: